 While there is a theoretical limit to how much land there is in the globe, Costa Rica, by extension, has a lot of it.
 When trying to sell land in a buyer’s market, you’re up against a large inventory of lots that are also for sale.

 This is why lenders do not value land as highly as a house, for instance.
 In the event of a foreclosure, raw land can be much more difficult to sell at market prices.
 A lender is looking to recoup their investment as quickly as possible if the borrower cannot pay back the loan.

 Who Might Consider Costa Rica Land as an Investment?

-Land may be a good investment for home building companies and long-term corporate land investors with extensive development experience and significantly diversified portfolios of land to reduce their overall risk.
-Also, if you find an amazing deal on a residential lot to build your dream home, and you’re willing to take the risk, then it can be a worthwhile venture.
+Land may be a suitable investment for house builders and long-term corporate land investors that have substantial development experience and have well-diversified land holdings to decrease overall risk.
+Also, if you discover a great price on a residential property on which to build your dream house and are prepared to take a chance, it may be a rewarding investment.